-LightOx, a Newcastle based drug develop company, has received an initial £400k investment from Northstar Ventures to help develop its product to revolutionise oral cancer treatment.
+LightOx, a Newcastle based drug development company, has received an initial £400k investment from Northstar Ventures to help develop its product to revolutionise oral cancer treatment.

 LightOx is using new technologies to develop light activated treatment which can improve outcomes for patients and reduce the need for surgery.

 The investment from the Northern Accelerator Seed Investment Fund, will help the company advance clinical trials and set up new laboratories in Newcastle.